aramk/property-listing-services/README.md

 	export ZOOPLA_API_KEY=<key>

+### Dependencies

+See [aramk/property-listing-models](https://github.com/aramk/property-listing-models) for instructions on setting up the data layer.
+For local development, it's best to link this package with `npm link`.

 ## Tests

-The tests rely on the [mock server](https://github.com/aramk/zoopla-api-mock).
-Run this as a separate process, then execute either:
+The tests rely on [aramk/zoopla-api-mock](https://github.com/aramk/zoopla-api-mock).
+Run this as a separate process, then execute either of these:

 	npm test              # single execution
 	npm run test:watch    # re-execute on changes